ldelossa/gh.nvim/README.md

     jump_mode   = "invoking",
     -- remap the arrow keys to resize any litee.nvim windows. map_resize_keys = false,
-    -- by default gh.nvim adds the remote of the pull request's HEAD as an -- ssh_url.
-If you do not have ssh keys configured in GitHub this flag will -- use the https clone address instead.
-    --
-    -- be aware, for gh.nvim to work correctly with private repositories, you -- should configure ssh keys and use the default settings. gh.nvim will not -- prompt for https authentication.
-    prefer_https_remote = false,
     -- do not map any keys inside any gh.nvim buffers. disable_keymaps = false,
     -- defines keymaps in gh.nvim buffers.